michal-niedzwiedzki/sundial-xc/README.md

 HTTP response codes, etc.
 * Model code was extracted to separate files.
 UI related code removed or replaced with views and templates.
 * Leftovers from legacy code were moved to _legacy_ directory.
+* Fully asynchronous Cron mechanism was added.
+Email messages are now being recorded and dispatched by cron job.
+* Database migration system was developed with schema versioning and full upgrade/downgrade track.
+* REST API endpoint was created.

 Code refactor is progressing in many fronts simultaneously: